digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 In this scenario we go through the process of paying a cash dividend from an issuer to an investor.
 The initial state looks as follows:

-* An issuer maintains a ``ACME`` instrument representing shares in a company
+* An issuer maintains an ``ACME`` instrument representing shares in a company
 * An investor owns a holding of 1000 units of the ``ACME`` instrument (version 1) with the issuer
-* The issuer wants to process and pay a cash dividend of USD 10.0 per share on its ``ACME`` instrument (version 1)
+* The issuer wants to process and pay a cash dividend of USD 10.0 per share of its ``ACME`` instrument (version 1)

 .. image:: ../images/lifecycle_initial_state.png